ngregorich/nickgregorich.com/content/posts/reverse-engineering-a-temperature-and-humidity-logger/index.md

 192.168.1.200 - - [01/Feb/2025 13:33:56] "POST / HTTP/1.1" 200 -
 ```

-So we made contact, but I don't see any signs of temperature or humidity data.
+We made contact, but I don't see any signs of temperature or humidity data.
 All the successive data is very similar – if not identical

 ## Wireshark